SlugBot/web/economy_guide.md

 # Stats
 Your account's strengths and weaknesses are all dependant on your stats and where you specialise.
 Use the <span class="command-link" data-command="levelup"/> command to increase your stats at the cost of time and SC.
 Every level-up increases your POWER Lvl by 1.
 You can reallocate your stats once a week using the <span class="command-link" data-command="respecc"/> command.
+Stat level also governs how many slots you have to install processes.

 ## Firewall
 Firewall is the first line of defense when it comes to protecting your account.
 In most cases, the Firewall must be BYPASSed before any process can be planted on an account.